Knightmore/KMCore/README.md

 I don't know if/when I will release it to the public as this is/was just a private hobby project, so this is just a showcase for now.
 Tending to feature creep and forgetting some other WIP modules, the following list isn't complete.

-*All included module names are (based on) ingame achievements or titles as I'm horrible with naming projects...*
+*All/most included module names are (based on) ingame achievements or titles as I'm horrible with naming projects...*

 ## DisHonest Gillionaire *(Marketboard)*
 - [x] Code